-In designing meal plans, we try to take into consideration the eating habits of the average Reed student.
-This includes the volume of food purchased per meal, the frequency with which meals are eaten, and how often one takes advantage of dining outside of "regular" meal hours.
-In an attempt to keep the cost of plans at a reasonable rate, the very heaviest eaters or those at the top of the curve of any group may need to add dollars to their individual plan.
-Students can add additional board points to their account by going to the online store (Estore provided by Flywire) or if by check or cash at the cashier's window in Eliot Hall 3rd Floor.
+In designing meal plans, we try to consider the eating habits of the average Reed student, including the volume of food purchased per meal, the frequency with which meals are eaten, and how often one takes advantage of dining outside of "regular" meal hours.

 All meal plan dollars remaining at the end of the spring semester will expire and are not refunded.

-Plan B is designed for the student who will occasionally miss meals and who may take advantage of late night dining.
+Plan B is designed for the student who will occasionally miss meals in Commons and who may take advantage of late night dining.

 Plan C his designed for students who do not plan on eating all their meals from Commons.

 The plans operate on a declining balance or debit system.
 In accordance with the plan selected, students begin each semester with a set amount of board points (meal plan dollars) electronically added to their balance.
 Students then pull from their balance as they purchase food using their student ID card as their board card.
 If a student runs out of board points they can add additional points to their board card.
 Students can view their current balance on their most recent receipt or by asking a Bon Appetit cashier.
-Students can reference the “Suggested Weekly Cash Balance” sheet which provides a general guideline of what a student’s suggested balance should be at the start of each week of the semester.
-This information can be found in Commons Cafe, located by the cash register kiosk.
+Students can reference the “Suggested Weekly Cash Balance” sheet near the cash register kiosks which provides a general guideline of what a student’s suggested balance should be at the start of each week of the semester.

 The objective of the college's board program is to provide a full service, high-quality, and cost effective meal plan for students.
 The College operates the program to break even annually.

 The cost of the meal plan is allocated between the base and board points.
-The base is used to maintain Commons and The Marketplace, including utilities, interior / and exterior maintenance, repairs, renovations, custodial services, food equipment maintenance, repairs and replacement, dining furniture, dishes and administrative overhead support (accounting, payroll, insurance, etc).
+The base is used to maintain Commons, Canyon Café, and The Marketplace, including utilities, interior and exterior maintenance, repairs, renovations, custodial services, food equipment maintenance, repairs and replacement, dining furniture, dishes, and administrative overhead support (accounting, payroll, insurance, etc).
 The board points are largely used to cover labor, food preparation and food grocery costs.
 Annual increases are used to cover increasing costs of food, salaries, wages, and benefits for Commons personnel employees.

 Students can track their board point balance on IRIS.
 Should a student run out of board points during the semester, they can purchase additional points by: